mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

 1. It's necessary to generate and configure an API key for your organization for the acceptance test to succeed.
 To grant programmatic access to an organization or project using only the [API](https://docs.atlas.mongodb.com/api/) you need to know:

     1. The programmatic API key has two parts: a Public Key and a Private Key.
-To see more details on how to create a programmatic API key visit https://docs.atlas.mongodb.com/configure-api-access/#programmatic-api-keys.
+To see more details on how to create a programmatic API key visit [apiKeys](https://docs.atlas.mongodb.com/configure-api-access/#programmatic-api-keys).

     1. The programmatic API key must be granted roles sufficient for the acceptance test to succeed.
 The Organization Owner and Project Owner roles should be sufficient.
-You can see the available roles at https://docs.atlas.mongodb.com/reference/user-roles.
+You can see the available roles at [userRoles](https://docs.atlas.mongodb.com/reference/user-roles).

     1. You must [configure Atlas API Access](https://docs.atlas.mongodb.com/configure-api-access/) for your programmatic API key.
 You should allow API access for the IP address from which the acceptance test runs.

-1. Later you must configure the MongoDB credentials/keys created in the previous step, which Vault will use to communicate with MongoDB Atlas:
+1. You must configure the MongoDB credentials/keys created in the previous step, which Vault will use to communicate with MongoDB Atlas:

     ```bash
     $ vault write mongodbatlas/config/root \